unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

     the attacker to break the system.

 We remind the reader than any application using this code must take care to treat cheating that takes place in the dual execution, including the case that the last equality message is “dropped”.
 This is crucial for secure usage of the library.

+## 6.1 Deterministic vs. Randomized Signatures
+As we have described, our open-source library supports randomized (ECDSA, EdDSA) signatures only.
+These signature schemes have both randomized and deterministic versions.
+The deterministic versions are designed to prevent failures in the case that randomness is poorly chosen.
+Our library combines randomness from both participants and utilizes strong random sources.
+As such, the chance of failure from this problem is insignificant.
+As such, the cryptographic strength of these versions is the same.
+We stress that the functionality of a higher-level protocol is unaffected by our choice to use only randomized versions of the signature scheme.
+This is due to the fact that any higher-level protocol that relies on the signature being deterministic can be broken by a malicious signer who uses a randomized version.
+Such an attack can work since it is not possible to distinguish an isolated signature generated using the deterministic or randomized version.
+Thus, no protocol can actually rely on all signatures of the same message being the same (thus, for example, search or replication must be verified relative to the message and not the signature).

 <a name="references"></a>
 # 7. References